Lizzie Lamb’s Thoroughly Modern Romance

 Reading Lizzie Lamb’s novel is akin to battling with a stubborn, smouldering fire.
 But, oh- the sparks, the danger and the thrill.
 Well done, Lizzie Lamb!
 DANGER FIREWORKS!

-Escape to this glorious setting with the ‘star-crossed’ lovers
+Escape to this glorious setting

 Visit a penthouse in Chicago.
 I am in awe of Lizzie’s ability to bring the characters to life while carrying the reader into the heart of the conflict.

-Lamb cleverly establishes the sexual tension.
 This is a book with a strong female and male heroine and I loved it.
-The dialogue is sheer brilliance.
-I am in awe of Lizzie’s ability to bring the characters to life while carrying the reader into the heart of the conflict.
-This is clever writing!
-Throughout this lively, controlled and confident style, I can sense the author luxuriating in the narrative, setting and characters.
+I am in awe of the author’s ability to bring the characters to life while carrying the reader into the heart of the conflict.
 How wonderful to escape to a condominium and boutique B&B with such sparky characters.

 Besides the humour and fast-past exchanges, there are also tender moments between the characters.

 This is a thoroughly modern romance populated with independent, strong characters.
 Logan has got ‘chutzpah’ but has been warned about Buchanan women.
-So – call the fire brigade!
+Call the fire brigade!
 Reading Lizzie Lamb’s novel is akin to battling with a stubborn, smouldering fire.
 But, oh- the sparks, the danger and the thrill.
-Well done, Lizzie Lamb!

 This is clever writing!